Jij-Inc/ommx/README.md

 Open Mathematical prograMming eXchange (OMMX) is an open ecosystem that empowers mathematical programming and optimization developers and reserchers.

+# Design

+OMMX introduces two specification to solve the problem of data exchange in optimization field:

+- Protocol buffers based data schema called [OMMX Message](./MESSAGE.md).
+This helps to store the optimization models and their solutions in language and framework agnostic way.
+- OCI Artifact based packaging and distribution specification called [OMMX Artifact](./ARTIFACT.md).
+This helps to store your data with metadata and to exchange them with others as a container image.

 # API Reference

 See [DEVELOPMENT.md](./DEVELOPMENT.md) about developing this project.